 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the five principles of agoraphobia.
+-Discuss five principles of agoraphobia.

--Name three interventions for agoraphobia.
+-Explain three cognitive interventions for agoraphobia.

--Name two possible causes of social phobias.
+-Explain two causes of social phobia.

 -Explain what percentage of phobias disappear on their own.